finos/legend-studio/docs/workflow/collaborator-responsibilities.md

 ## Reviewers

 - Make sure the change has proper `changeset`: please be strict here, there are changes that do not require any changeset at all, but because of our convention, we will needto cover code changes with an empty `changeset`.
 As such, please remind the developers to break down their changesets properly.
-- Pay attention to the branch the PR is trying to merge into, if the feature is meant for a release, the base branch **must be** the release branch
+- Pay attention to the branch the PR is trying to merge into, if the PR is a bug fix for a past release, the base branch **must be** the corresponding release branch
 - Be vigilant when you see new dependencies introduced, refer to [our guide for dependencies](./dependencies)
 - When reviewing an interface change or a new feature, please make sure to check how the feature look and work.
 This is tricky even with tests, so thank you so much for doing this :pray: